Halcyoninae/.github/profile/README.md

 <html><pre>
 ======= Halcyoninae =======
-This organization will be a
-collection of every single
+A collection of software
-project related to the
+that relate to the
-Halcyon Music Player made
+Halcyon Project.
-by Jack Meng.
 ----------------------------
   Maintained by Jack Meng
 ----------------------------